 Figures 15 a,b.
 Baling pyramids east of Xi’an with strange orientation, east departure from astronomical north 22-240.
 Here is Bo Tai Hou Nan Ling, pyramid of mother of emperor Hanwendi.
 Historical satellite image from 2004 (still without recent ground structures), © Google Earth.
 Ground photo from the top of the object with steps and sacred path: © J. Klokočník, 2011.

-Possibly many other interesting and important structures are missing in our study and should be studied later (the first author continues in rearch with Chinese colleague Fenni Kang).
-Hain (2011) in his book in chapters 10–12 wrote about various further pyramids, but due still to a low resolution of Google Earth in the relevant areas (e.g., Qianling, see above, at φ = 340 34´ 29´´, λ = 1080 12´ 53´´), we cannot verify his findings.
+Possibly many other interesting and important structures are missing in our study and should be studied later (the first author continues research with Chinese colleague Fenni Kang).
+Hain (2011) in his book in chapters 10–12 wrote about various further pyramids, but because of a low resolution of Google Earth in the relevant areas (e.g., Qianling, see above, at φ = 340 34´ 29´´, λ = 1080 12´ 53´´), we cannot verify his findings.

 Orientation of Chinese Pyramids